Messaging Your Students

 Use a consistent tone and format for regular communications to aid students with finding the information that you provide for them.
 If your messages have a cohesive design they recognize, students will have an easier time locating the information they need.

-As well, provide a consistent messaging plan so that students receive the same types of messages on the same days of the week.
-Note that students are less likely to open and read emails in the early morning and late afternoon, and on Fridays and holidays (Sutton, 2017).
+Provide a consistent messaging plan so that students receive the same types of messages on the same days of the week.
+Students are less likely to open and read emails in the early morning and late afternoon, and on Fridays and holidays (Sutton, 2017).

 Feedback about students’ own involvement in the course can help them to understand their status and progress.
 Your feedback may describe some aspect of course involvement, compare the student’s involvement to a class average, or provide a comparison to a pre-determined standard.

-Note that comparison and evaluation feedback risk making the student feel discouraged, so it is best to pair this type of information with a tailored message of support and encouragement (O’Hara, 2019).
+Note that comparison and evaluation feedback risk discouraging the student, so it is best to pair this type of information with a tailored message of support and encouragement (O’Hara, 2019).

 Satisfaction